novayo/LeetCode/0939_Minimum_Area_Rectangle/README.md

 * Memory Usage: 12.7 MB, less than 100.00% of Python3 online submissions for Minimum Area Rectangle.

 > Find diagonal and Find in dictionary

+---

+try_4.py: O(nlogn) O(n)

+* Runtime: 2354 ms, faster than 14.08% of Python3 online submissions for Minimum Area Rectangle.
+* Memory Usage: 14.5 MB, less than 80.24% of Python3 online submissions for Minimum Area Rectangle.

+> sort and find diagonal